Find out more about specific considerations you need to make when working with more vulnerable patients.

 The above should be supported with a) Provision of Take-home Naloxone b) Safe storage boxes c) Harm reduction advice d) Regular communication with first-line support.

-This is in line with the clinical guidance issued by NHS England and NHS Improvement on 8 April.
-Further College guidance will follow in due course.
+This is in line with the clinical guidance issued by NHS England and NHS Improvement in November 2020.

 The best local solutions should be sought to enable the proper management of non-elective patients with alcohol dependence in need of care.
 It is acknowledged that societal factors arising from the current circumstances may result in an increased number and frequency of patients presenting in acute alcohol withdrawal.
 Patients with alcohol dependence are a vulnerable group due to the high prevalence of co-morbid physical and mental health problems.